As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 The protagonists of the horror short story "The Monkey's Paw" get Three Wishes with the title artifact, only to find out you have to Be Careful What You Wish For.
 The first wish is for a pile of money, which they get as compensation for the horrific death of their son.
 The second wish, made in a rash moment of extreme grief, is for their son to come back.
 The father quickly realizes this trope will be in effect given the way the first wish came about.
 The audience/reader never actually sees what comes back, because just as the mother is about to open the door and let their "son" in, her husband uses the third and final wish to undo the second one and she finds nothing and no-one there.

 In K.J.
-Taylor's The Dark Griffin, Arenadd is brought back by the Night God to be her avatar and prophet.
+Taylor's The Fallen Moon, Arenadd is brought back by the Night God to be her avatar and prophet.
 Unfortunately, she is the goddess of death not life, so this is without a heartbeat.
 Later resurrections cause him to lose/give up increasingly more of his weaker, human, qualities, including his memories.

 Demise.
 After drawing the Black Queen, Demise was treated with the experimental Trump cure.
 It seemed to work, as he survived, retaining his human shape, sanity, memory and personality, thus not fitting any of the 5 subtropes above.
 Demise also gained absolute regeneration, thus becoming an Ace.
 The only problem was apparently being conscious during death and aware of the entire process, requiring massive therapy afterwards.
 Now Demise can, upon locking eyes, telepathically project memories of death, which can shock, stun or kill the recipient depending on the dose.